Recovering 3D Human Mesh from Monocular Images: A Survey: Datasets

 \subsection{The Acquisition of Mesh Annotations}

-Obtaining person images with 3D mesh labels is not easy.
+Obtaining samples paired with 3D mesh labels is not easy.
 The most precise image-label pairs are generated by \textbf{rendering} 3D body models~\cite{varol2017learning} or human scans~\cite{patel2021agora} to images.
 The lack of realism remains a major issue in these synthetic images.
-In order to collect real images and obtain corresponding 3D labels, marker/sensor-based~\cite{ionescu2014human3,von2018recovering} and markerless~\cite{joo2015panoptic,huang2017towards} MoCap systems are deployed to capture body motions. \textbf{Marker/sensor-based systems} attach reflective markers or Inertial Measurement Units (IMU) to the subjects' body and track them over time.
+In order to collect real images and obtain corresponding 3D labels, marker/sensor-based~\cite{ionescu2014human3,von2018recovering} and marker-less~\cite{joo2015panoptic,huang2017towards} MoCap systems are deployed to capture body motions. \textbf{Marker/sensor-based systems} attach reflective markers or Inertial Measurement Units (IMU) to the subjects' bodies and track them over time.
 These 3D sparse point sets are later processed by MoSh~\cite{loper2014mosh} to fit a body mesh. \textbf{Marker-less systems} capture person images from multiple cameras, where 2D cues are further fitted to the body mesh by exploiting multi-view geometry.
 The MoCap data is generally limited to constrained environments and lacks the diversity of subjects and actions.

-To obtain mesh annotations for in-the-wild images, researchers fit the body model to image evidence to generate \textbf{pseudo-3D labels} in semi-automatic~\cite{bogo2016keep,lassner2017unite} or full-automatic~\cite{kolotouros2019learning, joo2021exemplar, moon2020neuralannot} manners.
+To obtain mesh annotations for in-the-wild images, researchers fit the body model to image evidence to generate \textbf{pseudo-3D labels} in semi-automatic~\cite{bogo2016keep,lassner2017unite} or full-automatic~\cite{kolotouros2019learning, joo2021exemplar, moon2022neuralannot, li2022cliff} manners.
 For instance, SPIN~\cite{kolotouros2019learning} combines the fitting and regression process in a loop.
-The regressed outputs serve as better initialization for optimization.
-EFT~\cite{joo2021exemplar} extends SPIN in an exemplar fitting strategy.
-To overcome the time-consuming issue of EFT, NeuralAnnot~\cite{moon2020neuralannot} is trained on a mixture of 3D datasets and the target 2D in-the-wild dataset.
-Though these pseudo labels are not as accurate as MoCap data and even contain noises, they have proven to remarkably improve the generalization of regression-based methods~\cite{kolotouros2019learning,joo2021exemplar,moon2020neuralannot}.
+The regressed outputs serve as better initialization for optimization. \rv{EFT~\cite{joo2021exemplar} finetunes a pretrained SPIN network to 2D joint coordinates for each sample.
+But as pointed out in \cite{moon2022neuralannot}, this may lead to overfitting, especially when the input image is partially invisible.
+To overcome this, NeuralAnnot~\cite{moon2022neuralannot} is trained on a mixture of 3D datasets and the target 2D in-the-wild dataset.
+It is optimized for entire samples.
+CLIFF~\cite{li2022cliff} trains an annotator with the information from the original frames instead of the cropped ones.
+Thus, the CLIFF annotator produces more accurate labels, especially the global rotations. } Even though pseudo-labels for in-the-wild datasets are not as accurate as MoCap data, they still remarkably improve the generalization of regression-based methods thanks to their scale and diversity.